mitrisdev/d54/README.md

 To run a custom plugin:

-	java -jar d54-0.0.2.jar -cp <your .class file directory> your.pkg.YourPlugin
+	java -jar d54-0.1.0.jar -cp <your .class file directory> your.pkg.YourPlugin

 ## Other hints ##

 By default, the `PluginRunner` creates a `GBDisplay`, which is a `Display2D` with the dimensions of the Green Building.
 You can create your own display with a different number of pixels as well as a different pixel aspect ratio by changing the arguments to the Display2D constructor.
 This might require modifying `PluginRunner` (there is also a bare-bones launcher written in `edu.mit.d54.plugins.test.TestRunner`).

 If you wanted to display the output of your plugin on something other than the preview window, you can implement a new `DisplayListener` to do that.
 The `DisplayListener` is notified every time the display is updated and reads the updated image from the `getBufferedImage()` method in `Display2D`.
+We use another `DisplayListener` to encode the image to be wirelessly broadcast to the real display on the Green Building.

+We recently added some code for audio visualizations.
+There are two examples: `VUMeterPlugin` and `SpectrographPlugin`.
+These use the `AudioProcessor` class to retrieve audio data from your line in or microphone.

 ## Erratum ##